-- 6.3 A RFP is a competitive method for the solicitation of Proposals.
-It should be used when, because of the nature and complexity of the Goods, Works, or Non-consulting Services to be procured, the Borrower's business needs are better met by allowing Proposers to offer customized solutions or Proposals that may vary in the manner in which they meet or exceed the requirement of the request for proposals document. - 6.4 An RFP is normally conducted in a multi-stage process.
-To allow an evaluation of the degree to which Proposals meet the requirements of the request for proposals document the evaluation normally includes rated type criteria and an evaluation methodology.
+- 6.3 An RFP is a competitive method for the solicitation of Proposals.
+It should be used when, because of the nature and complexity of the Goods, Works, or Non-consulting Services to be procured, the Borrower's business needs are better met by allowing Proposers to offer customized solutions or Proposals that may vary in the manner in which they meet or exceed the requirement of the Request for Proposals document. - 6.4 An RFP is normally conducted in a multi-stage process.
+To allow an evaluation of the degree to which Proposals meet or exceed the requirements of the Request for Proposals document, the evaluation normally includes Rated Criteria and an evaluation methodology.
 For details see Annex XII, Selection Methods.